-EFFLUENT LIMITATIONS Parameter Maximum Daily ^a Turbidity Turbidity in the receiving water shall not exceed 5 nephelometric turbidity units (NTU) over background turbidity when the background turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
-Turbidity The effluent turbidity shall not exceed 5 NTU for each (Chemical Treatment and Batch Treatment) batch.
-Total Petroleum Hydrocarbons 2 5 mg/L (no visible sheen at any time) Arsenic ^b 360 μg/L pH ^c In the range of 6.5 to 8.5 - With the human-caused variation within the above range of less than 0.2 units. ^a The maximum daily effluent limitation is defined as the highest allowable daily discharge. ^b The arsenic limit is based on acute water quality criteria, WAC 173-201A. ^c Indicates the range of permitted values.
+EFFLUENT LIMITATIONS Parameter Maximum Daily ^a Turbidity Turbidity in the receiving water shall not exceed 5 nephelometric turbidity units (NTU) over background turbidity when the background turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than 50 NTU. ^b Turbidity ^c (Chemical Treatment and Batch Treatment) The maximum daily average shall not exceed 5 NTU.
+Total Petroleum Hydrocarbons 5 mg/L - No visible sheen at any time ^d Arsenic ^e 360 μg/L pH ^f In the range of 6.5 to 8.5 - In case of in-stream sampling, such as for nonchemical treatment, with the human-caused variation within the above range of less than 0.2 units. ^a The maximum daily effluent limitation is defined as the highest allowable daily